gauthierm/refactoring-workshop-2022/README.md

 - update getData `getData<T extends z.ZodTypeAny>(schema: T): Promise<Array<z.infer<T>>>`
 - use `schema.parse()` to validate data rows in `getData()`
 - use `z.infer` to redefine our existing interfaces for `Contributor` and `Member`

+### 11. Next steps

+The React code in `components` has similar issues.
+Can it be cleaned up in the same way?
+Remember that files with JSX need the extension `.tsx`.

+- Should there be more components created?
+- Better TypeScript interfaces?
+- Functional approach?
+- Tests?

+## Takeaways

+1. make functions do one thing
+2. consider inputs and outputs and consider using function parameters for inputs
+3. consider a functional approach instead of an imperative approach.
+When you see state mutation operations like let , push , += , = (without const) be wary.
+4. use TypeScript types with generics to write safe, flexible code
+5. think about how code will be tested.
+If you can test it easily, it's probably well designed.